 It is never an easy decision to place an elderly relative in a nursing home.
 Sons and daughters of ailing parents often take comfort in the fact that their loved one will have around-the-clock care, and that their relatives can merely pick up the phone if they need anything at all.
 However, some residents begin to decline, suffering failing health, becoming withdrawn, or even shutting down after being placed in a nursing home.
 When the change comes on this suddenly, many relatives are forced to wonder: is their loved one ill, or are they suffering from abuse?

-We Can Help You Take Action After Abuse in an Alabama Nursing Facility
+Take Action After Abuse in an Alabama Nursing Facility

 The attorneys at Lattof & Lattof believe in protecting the rights of all Alabama residents, including those who have been injured as a result of facilities who should have cared for them.
 Nursing homes have to adhere to strict regulations and pass numerous inspections in order to protect residents from harm, and facilities that seem great “on paper” can fall short of these standards due to negligence or to retain profits.
 When this happens, we fight for your loved one’s rights, getting justice and compensation for your family.
-Contact us today to get answers to your nursing home abuse questions in your free consultation.

 Nursing home injuries are not only caused by physical harm.
 In fact, mistreatment in a care facility can take many different forms, including: